io-core/Edit/README.md

 This package requires the inner core of Oberon as represented by the Modules and Files packages.

-In addition this package requires the Oberon package which provides the display, the keyboard and mouse, viewer functionality, etc.
+In addition this package has a mutual dependency on the Oberon package which provides the display, the keyboard and mouse, viewer functionality, etc.

 ### License of the Project Oberon files